n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.mailcheck.md

 # Mailcheck

-The Mailcheck node allows you to automate work in Mailcheck, and integrate Mailcheck with other applications. n8n has built-in support for a wide range of Mailcheck features, including checking emails.
+Use the Mailcheck node to automate work in Mailcheck, and integrate Mailcheck with other applications. n8n has built-in support for a wide range of Mailcheck features, including checking emails.

 On this page, you'll find a list of operations the Mailcheck node supports and links to more resources.